Publications

 • Turner, A., Ross, W., Lubbe, JC.
 2021.
 A ray of sun in the COVID-19 environment with a virtual sunburst elective.
 African Journal of Health Professions Education 13(3): 189-190.
 Online ISSN: 2078-5127

 • Politis, Y., Newbutt, N., et al. 2021.
 Case Studies of Users with Neurodevelopmental Disabilities: Showcasing Their Roles in Early Stages of VR Training Development.
-In: A. Brooks, S. Braham, B. Kapralos, A. Nakajima, J. Tyerman & L.C.
-Jain (Eds.), Recent Advances in Technologies of Inclusive Well-Being: Virtual patients, gamification and simulation.
+In: A. Brooks, et al. (Eds.), Recent Advances in Technologies of Inclusive Well-Being: Virtual patients, gamification and simulation.
 Dordrecht: Springer.

 Conference Presentations